dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
-- Find out why we can only create sine right now
+- Figure out why we have a dirty sine wave, draw the wave once and compare
 - Actually play the clean sine wave

-	- Could be related to the issue that we have so many samples...

 - Draw the right amount of waveform
 - Check this out: https://github.com/Tonejs/Tone.js/blob/c313bc6/Tone/source/oscillator/Oscillator.ts#L315